 “We all know of athletes who have had emotional meltdowns or choked in a big game.
 It turns out that emotional consistency — the ability to not get too high when you win, and to not get too low when you lose — can be its own kind of skill.
 And it’s something that comes more naturally to older athletes.
 There’s research showing that their mastery over unwanted emotions is stronger.
 Older athletes are better able to keep strong, unwanted thoughts and emotions from affecting their performance.”

 Of course, the million-dollar question remains: How can younger athletes extend peak performance and long-term viability so they stay in the game long enough to actually become those ‘older pro athletes’?

 In most professional sports, players tend to achieve peak performance by age 26 or 27.
 Unfortunately, after reaching this zenith in their mid-20s, many athletes begin a rapid decline marked by significantly lower performance a year or two later and are often viewed as ‘over the hill’ by their 30th birthday.

-During a recent Q&A about “The Future of Neurocognition in Performance Sport” at the Leaders Sport Performance Summit in London, Tom Nugent, who leads the Platypus Institute’s Elite Performance Solutions (EPS) division said:
+During a recent Q&A about “The Future of Neurocognition in Performance Sport” at the Leaders Sport Performance Summit in London, Tom Nugent, who leads Optios’s Elite Performance Solutions (EPS) division said:

 “20 or 30 years ago, the common belief was that the brain you were born with was the brain you’ll have for the rest of your life and that it couldn’t change.
 But recent improvements in technology, advancements in non-invasive brain imaging, and better data collection have shown that because of neuroplasticity, your brain is really similar to a muscle in that if you train it, you can improve it.